Globally hyperbolic evaporating black hole and the information loss issue: On the information loss in black holes

-Instead of considering specific quantum-gravity models~\cite{HS93,L93,APR11}, our investigation focuses on unveiling general conditions to allow for the appearance of the final null singularity.
-We comply with Einstein and semiclassical equations everywhere in the low-curvature regions but not (necessarily) at the Planck scale, where we only assume the spacetime to possess a Lorentzian metric arbitrarily close to the singularity.
+Instead of considering specific quantum-gravity models (see, e.g., Refs.~\cite{HS93,L93,APR11}), we focus on unveiling general properties of the spacetime given by Figs.~\ref{fig:PLMV1} and~\ref{fig:PLMV2}.
+(See, e.g., Ref.~\cite{HS10} for other spacetimes investigated irrespective of specific quantum-gravity theories.)
+We comply with Einstein and semiclassical equations everywhere in the low-curvature regions but not necessarily at the Planck scale, where we only assume the spacetime to possess a Lorentzian metric arbitrarily close to the singularity.
+This presumes that the forthcoming quantum-gravity theory will provide an effective description of the entire spacetime as a manifold endowed with metric, enabling the discrimination between spacetimes that only differ at the Planck scale.

-The paper is organized as follows.
-In Sec.~\ref{sec:Hiscock} we review the main features of a spacetime associated with a light-like collapsing spherical shell and the corresponding evaporation of the black hole into thermal radiation, Figs.~\ref{fig:Hiscock1} and~\ref{fig:Hiscock2}.
-In Sec.~\ref{sec:PLMV} we see how the metric must change to replace the final naked singularity by a null singularity, Figs.~\ref{fig:PLMV1} and~\ref{fig:PLMV2}, and discuss the main features of the spacetime.
-In Sec.~\ref{Final} we summarize our conclusions.
-We assume metric signature $(- + + +)$ and natural units $\hbar=G=c=k_B=1$, unless stated otherwise.